Key factors to consider when processing the acquired data from the GPR device.

-We work with any type of GPR equipment however we prefer to use lightweight single antenna devices with a well-optimized scan layout.
-This allows us to efficiently scan large roads while also having the ability to scan less accessible surfaces, such as deck edges, retaining walls, soffits, or inside box girders.
+We work with any type of GPR equipment, however we prefer to use lightweight single antenna devices with a well-optimized scan layout.
+This allows us to efficiently scan large roads as well as less accessible surfaces, such as deck edges, retaining walls, soffits and the inside of box girders.

 We know that interpretations might be biased.
 To minimize errors and over-interpretations, we have implemented quality control measures.

 - We use a systematic approach for data collection, processing and interpretation.

 - A first evaluation of the structure is performed by the data analyst using minimum prior information.
 This ensures a non-biased interpretation of the scans.

 - We use probing to ascertain the type of pollutant and its concentration.
 When enough probes are collected, we make a statistical analysis to evaluate the correspondence between the contamination and the GPR results.

 - In a final step, the results are controlled from a geophysicist and from a civil engineering perspective.
 This ensures that the results are consistent with the type, the geometry and the material of the structure.

 Designed by Swiss Backstage